BOCK-AI/BAVT/README.md

     ```

 5.  **What You’ll See**
       * A **Tesla Model 3** driving automatically in the CARLA world, following the road.
       * A live OpenCV window displaying the **RGB camera feed** from the vehicle's front camera.
+      * A live Open3D Window ('Top Down Lidar'), it is fixed.
+It displays 2d point cloud data updated in real-time.
+(Green - 2D LIDAR)
+      * In the simulator, you will be positioned to spectate behind the car.
+(This is done using the Spectator class of CARLA.
+Can be modified.
+I find it convenient.)
       * If any error occurs, it might be due to incorrect dependencies or other configuration issues.

 6.  **How to Exit**